h2nch2co2h/masterclass-22-1/INSTRUCTIONS.md

 Once you have completed this tutorial you will be able to:

 * Set up a FM simulation using one of the developed tools.
-* Use PLUMED and GROMACS to run FM simulations on a paradigmatic system (benzamidine/trypsin) and a more compelling one (Caffeine/A2A).
+* Use PLUMED and GROMACS to run FM simulations on a paradigmatic system (benzamidine/trypsin).
 * Analyse a FM simulation, checking for convergence and calculating the free-energy estimate.
 It addition these concepts also shown in the Masterclass of 2022, we will also describe a procedure to estimate kinetic constants starting from the information obtained from FM.

 ## Recommended PLUMED setup